 1. THE SITE & RAINFALL

 We use a rain gauge to keep rainfall records.
 From 22.11.03 (when we arrived) to 19.2.06 our 815 sq metre property has received 2,769.9mm of rain.
 For each 1mm fall our property receives 815 litres of rain.
-This means that between 22.11.03 to 19.2.06 our site has received 2,257,468.5 litres of rain – roughly a megalitre per year.
-We’ve managed to capture, soak up and use most of this water on site, rather than directing most of it into Moreton Bay via creeks and sewage plants.
+This means that between 22.11.03 to 19.2.06 our site has received 2,257,468.5 litres of rain; roughly a megalitre per year.
+We’ve managed to capture, soak up and use most of this water on site, rather than directing it into Moreton Bay via creeks and sewage plants.

 A 21,000 litre rainwater tank collects roof water.
 The 150 sq metre roof collects 150 litres for each 1mm of rain that falls.
 Using rainwater for drinking, washing, cooking (and occasionally gardening) means we are reducing our consumption of town drinking water.

 Rainwater then passes through a first flush device, one being fitted to each of the three down pipes.
 These remove the first 1mm of rain falling on the roof, water which efficiently rinses dust and dislodges dirt off the roof.
-This dirty water is separated and redirected away from the rainwater tank, it soaks into the soil.
+This dirty water is separated and redirected away from the rainwater tank and it soaks into the soil.

 Chlorine is another toxic compound, related to fluorine.
 When chlorine contacts organic matter inside town water pipes it reacts to form carcinogenic chloramines.
 The combination of filters we use remove chloramines.